Cartan ribbonization and a topological inspection: Abstract

 \section{Abstract}

-We develop the concept of Cartan ribbons and a method by which they can be used to ribbonize any given surface in space by intrinsically flat ribbons.
-The geodesic curvature along the center curve on the surface agrees with the geodesic curvature of the corresponding Cartan development curve, and this makes a rolling strategy successful.
-Essentially, it follows from the orientational alignment of the two co-moving Darboux frames during the rolling.
-Using closed center curves we obtain closed approximating Cartan ribbons that contribute zero to the total curvature integral of the ribbonization.
-This paves the way for a particular simple topological inspection -- it is reduced to the question of how the ribbons organize their edges relative to each other.
-The Gauss-Bonnet theorem leads to this topological inspection of the vertices.
-Finally, we display two examples of ribbonizations of surfaces, namely of a torus using two ribbons, and of an ellipsoid using its closed curvature lines as center curves for the ribbons.
-The topological inspection of the torus ribbonization is particularly simple as it has no vertex points, giving directly the Euler characteristic $0$.
-The ellipsoid has $4$ vertices -- corresponding to the $4$ umbilical points -- each of degree one and each therefore contributing one-half to the Euler characteristic.
+We develop the concept of Cartan ribbons together with a rolling-based method to ribbonize and approximate any given surface in space by intrinsically flat ribbons.
+The rolling requires that the geodesic curvature along the contact curve on the surface agrees with the geodesic curvature of the corresponding Cartan development curve.
+Essentially, this follows from the orientational alignment of the two co-moving Darboux frames during rolling.
+Using closed contact center curves we obtain closed approximating Cartan ribbons that contribute zero to the total curvature integral of the ribbonization.
+This paves the way for a particularly simple topological inspection -- it is reduced to the question of how the ribbons organise their edges relative to each other.
+The Gauss--Bonnet theorem leads to this topological inspection of the vertices.
+Finally, we display two examples of ribbonizations of surfaces, namely of a torus using two ribbons, and of an ellipsoid using closed curvature lines as center curves for the ribbons.